 Amen!
 Should Christians use this word when ending their prayers?
 Or should they even speak it aloud?
 Was it added into the Bible in later years?
-The Bible answers these questions and others about the word origin and Bible usage.
+Is it somehow connected to the Egyptian god Amun-Ra?
+We will briefly explore the origins of the Nu & CS translations.
+And we will find that the Bible alone answers these questions about the word Amen.

-Arguments have been presented by various home ministries that claim the word “amen” has been added to the King James Bible and was not included in the “original” writing of the Bible.
-They have focused their arguments on the fact that the word “amen” sounds like the name of the Egyptian god, Amun-Ra, and that by speaking this word, Christians are invoking some type of demonic power.
+Arguments have been presented by certain home ministries that claim the word “amen” has been added to the King James Bible and was not included in the “original” writing of the Bible.
+They have focused their arguments on the fact that the word “amen” sounds like the name of the Egyptian god, Amun-Ra of Thebes, and that by speaking this word, Christians are invoking some type of demonic power.
 The main points of their argument include:

 - The word does not occur in ancient texts of the Bible and has been added “fraudulently.”

 - Jesus never taught us to “end” our prayers with a closing word.

 - The word “amen” does not belong in the original version of the Lord’s Prayer.

 - The word is the same as Amun-Ra which was a pagan deity and this name should not be spoken.